 MT: How are social media important to the success of your business?

 KA: Very important!
-You can easily post an ad in one platform and with another click, you share to a many more.
+You can easily post an ad on one platform and with another click, you share it with many more.

 MT: What are the next steps for Miss Apple’s Sweets?